TheMEMOLab/Bio326-NMBU/Doc/Introduction_to_Metagenomics_+_start_your_assembly.md

 ---

 When Flye finishes, you will see a lot of output files in the results/flye directory.
-The main result file that we'll continue with is the results/flye/assembly.fasta file
+The main result file that we'll continue with is the results/flye/assembly.fasta file.

 ```bash
 ls -lh results/flye/